Every skilled poker player has the c-bet (short for “continuation bet”) in their arsenal.

 Villain checks.

-Hero’s top set blocks most of Villain’s strong hands on this very dry board, so checking is preferable to betting.
-When Hero checks, Villain will have a chance to bet on the turn as a bluff, or because he hit something.
+Hero’s top set blocks most of Villain’s strong hands on this very dry board, so checking makes sense.
+When Hero checks, Villain will have a chance to bet on the turn as a bluff or because he hit something.

-Also, Villain is unlikely to check-raise — a dream scenario for Hero’s top set — on this dry board.
-If the board was more coordinated, betting with top set would be a more attractive option.
+Also, Villain is unlikely to check-raise a dream scenario for Hero’s top set on this dry board.
+If the board was more coordinated (like ), betting with top set would be a more attractive option.

 3. When You Have a Mediocre Hand on a Wet Board